twardoch/gimeltra/README.md

 Gimeltra is a Python 3.9+ tool for simple transliteration between 20+ writing systems, mostly of Semitic origin.

-_This is primarily intended for translating simple texts from modern to ancient scripts.
+Gimeltra performs simplified abjad-only transliteration, and is primarily intended for translating simple texts from modern to ancient scripts.
 It uses a non-standard romanization scheme.
-Arabic, Greek or Hebrew letters outside the “basic” old Semitic set will not transliterate._
+Arabic, Greek or Hebrew letters outside the basic consonant set will not transliterate.

 ## Installation